 “I’ll Fly Away” has been recorded thousands of times by musicians from a range of genres, such as Allison Krauss and Gillian Welch, Jars of Clay, Alan Jackson, Andy Griffith, Aretha Franklin, Johnny Cash, Kanye West, Michael W. Smith, and Randy Travis.
-Elvis Presley sang Brumley’s song, “If We Ever Meet Again,” at his mother’s funeral as it was her favorite song.
+It’s one of the most recorded songs of all time.

-Albert wasn’t born here, but he came to Powell, Missouri, in the late 1920s to hold a singing school.
+Albert wasn’t born in here in Powell.
+He visited in the late 1920s to hold a singing school.
 It was then that he met and fell in love with Goldie Schell.
-They were married on the bank of Mike’s Creek and settled down in Powell to raise their family.
+They were married on the bank of Mike’s Creek and settled down nearby to raise their family.
 “Memory Valley” became Albert’s nickname for the area.

-Albert’s son, Bob, laughingly says that they are still finding scraps with his father’s scrawled notes.
+Albert’s son, Bob Brumley, laughingly says that they’re still finding scraps with his father’s scrawled notes.
 Even he has lost count of exactly how many songs his father wrote, but somewhere over 800.

 Albert lived the remainder of his life in Powell and is buried in nearby Fox Cemetery.
-In his honor, the highway that runs through Powell was named the “Albert Brumley Memorial Highway.”
+In his honor, the highway that runs through Powell was named the Albert Brumley Memorial Highway.

 Brumley Music Company still has an office in Powell and is run by Albert’s son, Bob Brumley.
-Albert’s songs live on, and to honor his legacy a Brumley Gospel Sing is held annually in August.
+Albert’s songs live on, and to honor his legacy the Brumley Gospel Sing is held annually in August.

 Video of Bob Brumley talking about Brumley Gospel Sing